Adult Swim: France

 The block was launched on March 4, 2011, and airs nightly from 11 p.m. to 6 a.m. on Cartoon Network France.
-It has aired Aqua Teen Hunger Force, Harvey Birdman: Attorney at Law, Metalocalypse, Moral Orel, Robot Chicken and Squidbillies.
+It has aired Aqua Teen Hunger Force, Harvey Birdman: Attorney at Law, Metalocalypse, Moral Orel, Robot Chicken, and Squidbillies.
 Like most international Adult Swim blocks, it does not air Fox and action shows.
 Most of the block's programming is not dubbed and airs with English audio and French subtitles.

-In the early 2000s, there was a late-night block called "DZAQC" (pronounced "Désaxé"), which carried the 2001 Adult Swim look, but did not have any adult shows, except for Home Movies and Captain Linger.
+In the early 2000s, there was a late-night block called "DZAQC" (pronounced "Désaxé"), which carried the 2001 Adult Swim look but did not have any adult shows, except for Home Movies and Captain Linger.
 Case Closed was aired on Cartoon Network and Toonami.
 DZAQC aired random Cartoon Network shows and old promos in English with French subtitles.

 A new Adult Swim block launched in March 2015 on L'Enôrme TV.
 The block stopped broadcasting in June 2016.

 On May 15, 2019, WarnerMedia France announced that an Adult Swim block would launch in July that year, with season 4 of Rick and Morty exclusively airing on it in November.
-The block launched on July 24, 2019, airing on Toonami between 11 p.m. and 2 a.m.
+The block launched on July 24, 2019, airing on Warner TV Next (formerly Toonami) between 11 p.m. and 2 a.m.
 CET.
 On-demand services are available on French online TV and on-demand provider Molotov TV.